puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 **Parameters:**

-- `name` --- node name
+- `name` --- node group name (should be the same as the name of the pinned node)
 - `class` --- class name
 - `param` --- parameter name

 ### `node:variables[name,variables]`

-Add (or edit, if they exist) variables for a node.
-Variables must be specified as a comma-separated list of variable=value pairs; the list must be quoted and [the commas must be escaped](#escaping).
+Add (or edit, if they exist) variables to the node group to which the node is pinned.
+Variables must be specified as a comma-separated list of variable=value pairs.
+The list must be quoted and [the commas must be escaped](#escaping).

 **Parameters:**

-- `name` --- node name
+- `name` --- node group name (should be the same as the name of the pinned node)
 - `variables` --- variables specified as "&lt;VARIABLE&gt;=&lt;VALUE&gt;,&lt;VARIABLE&gt;=&lt;VALUE&gt;,..."